It’s hot. Really hot.

 On the opposite side of the river, two new zebras appear, walking out of the trees and down to the shoreline.
 Without the hesitancy of their buddies on the other side, the first zebra marches into the water and begins drinking.
 The second zebra follows dutifully behind.

-The duo eyes the herd across the Mara, their noses tilt towards the sun and smell the air.
+The duo eyes the herd across the Mara, their noses tilt towards the sun to smell the air.

 Then it hits me.
 These idiots are going to try to cross.